lucas-m-ribeiro/lucas-m-ribeiro/README.md

 ## Welcome to my Github profile

-My name is Lucas, and Im QA Enginner;
+My name is Lucas and I am a QA Engineer.

+I hold a degree in Systems Analysis and I am pursuing a Master's degree in Software Engineering with a focus on quality and testing.

-I work with test automation using ruby technologies;
+I work with automated testing using Ruby technologies.

-This is my portfolio, with all projects and studies that i made;
+I have CTFL and CTFL-AT certifications.

+On my profile, you can find study and academic projects.

 ## Follow me on social media